-Assessment 1 (15,000 words) produce a dissertation with a clear structure that demonstrates academic writing competence and the use of accurate referencing.
-The extended writing piece will be framed by research questions.
-The dissertation will outline a coherent literature review, research methodology and present findings/results drawn from the analysis and interpretation of the empirical data which has been collected independently.
-The discussion of the research findings/results will be followed by conclusions, strategic recommendations, and areas for further research.
+Assessment 1 (18,000 words) produce a dissertation or business research project with a clear structure that demonstrates academic writing competence and the use of accurate referencing.
+The extended writing piece will be framed by research questions, derived from reviewing academic literature/business data and subsequently creating the appropriate research methodology, completing data collection & analysis which leads to further discussion and conclusions.
+This will aid future application of strategic recommendations or areas for future research.